serval19/8bitprefixadder/README.md

 # 8bitprefixadder
-Parallel 8-bit prefix Adder : LCD Course Project
+This repository contains the Test bench and Design code for a Parallel 8-bit Prefix Adder.